 The aged pension is the government income support payment for senior Australians.
 The Centrelink aged pension offers a stable income source for older Australians that qualify for it.
 There are different levels of financial support depending on your current circumstances.
 For those who still earn an income, the aged pension may supplement your income if you’re old enough.
-Read on to find out the age that you’ll qualify for the Centrelink aged pension.
+Read on to find out the age at which you’ll qualify for the Centrelink aged pension.

 Currently, as of April 2020, if you’re 66 years old you may be eligible to receive the age pension.
 This is current until 30 June 2021.